 The ACA allows states to request a temporary moratorium on enrollment from the Centers for Medicare & Medicaid Services (CMS).
 CMS granted Massachusetts’ request for moratoriums on Home Health Agencies and Adult Foster Care Providers.
 Here are the details:

 - CMS granted approval for EOHHS and MassHealth to impose a temporary moratorium on the enrollment of new home health agencies seeking to provide intermittent skilled nursing services, therapy services, and/or home health aide services in the MassHealth fee-for-service programs.
 The moratorium, however, would not apply to new home health agencies seeking to enroll with MassHealth to provide solely continuous skilled nursing (CSN) services in the MassHealth fee-for-service programs.

 - This moratorium became effective statewide February 11, 2016, for an initial period of six months.
 Home health agency provider applications that were not approved before February 11, 2016, are subject to the moratorium.

-- With more than 200 home health agencies currently providing services in Massachusetts, MassHealth has determined that current access to home health agency services is adequate, and that this continued moratorium will not adversely affect access to care.
+- With more than 200 home health agency service locations currently providing services in Massachusetts, MassHealth has determined that current access to home health agency services is adequate, and that this continued moratorium will not adversely affect access to care.

 - MassHealth has identified areas of serious concern through its audit process and is currently working with home health providers through both formal and informal areas to address those concerns.
 MassHealth is also continuing a process of reviewing and implementing prior authorization requirements to determine appropriate service thresholds in order to ensure that home health agencies provide appropriate, medically necessary services to members and to improve the integrity of the home health program.